FCA Forex Brokers

 • Major currency pairs: 1:30 for major currency pairs, such as EUR/USD and USD/JPY.

-Forex leverage can be a potent tool for traders that can amplify potential gains.
-When one uses leverage, however, they also face greater risks of incurring substantial losses when things go south.
-Even small price movements can wipe out a trader’s account balance in a matter of minutes if they use excessive leverage.
+Forex leverage can be a potent tool for traders, capable of amplifying potential gains.
+When one uses leverage, however, they also face greater risks of incurring substantial losses if the market moves against them.
+Even small price movements can wipe out a trader’s account balance in a matter of minutes if excessive leverage is employed.

-With the above issue in mind, the FCA’s limits aim to promote a safer and more stable financial environment for UK-based investors.
-The decision to impose such restrictions is part of the FCA’s ongoing efforts to protect retail consumers from the potential risks associated with CFD trading.
+With this in mind, the FCA’s limits aim to promote a safer and more stable financial environment for UK-based investors.
+The decision to impose such restrictions is part of the FCA’s ongoing efforts to protect retail consumers from the risks associated with CFD trading.

 Do UK Traders Pay Taxes?